Khalid-Tarazi/EMS/README.md

-Event Management System project as part of the application development course - Software engineering.
+Events Management System project as part of the application development course - Software engineering.
 Full stack development, where I used HTML, CSS, JS, and PHP.

 - Homepage: